OmarRayes98/Dental_Clinic-With-ADO.net-and-Procdures/README.md

 - Report tools of visual studio (print preview and document dialog) without Crystal report or Reporting.
 - Back up and restore .
 - And how you can use Setting of your project.
-- It's created by N-Tire Layersfor organizing the code.
+- It's created with N-Tire Layers (Multitier architecture DAL PL BL ) to organize coding.
 - ERD for system
 - Link on Youtube to explain Project's Forms